sodiumts/GlorpEngine/README.md

 git clone --recurse-submodules https://github.com/sodiumts/GlorpEngine cd GlorpEngine
 ```
-2. Run either `macBuild.sh` or `winBuild.bat` to set up the project and build it.
+2. Run either `macBuild.sh` or `winBuild.bat` to set up the project and build it (and run it on macOS).

 **MacOS**:
 ```sh